MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 [![VSM Setter TargetName: Normal State](vsm-images/VsmSetterTargetNameNormal.png "VSM setter targetname - normal")](vsm-images/VsmSetterTargetNameNormal-Large.png#lightbox)

-However, the "Pressed" state becomes active when the `Button` is pressed:
+The "Pressed" state becomes active when the `Button` is pressed:

 [![VSM Setter TargetName: Pressed State](vsm-images/VsmSetterTargetNamePressed.png "VSM setter targetname - pressed")](vsm-images/VsmSetterTargetNamePressed-Large.png#lightbox)

 The "Pressed" `VisualState` specifies that when the `Button` is pressed, its `Scale` property will be changed from its default value of 1 to 0.8.
 In addition, the `Entry` named `entry` will have its `Text` property set to Paris.
-Therefore, the overall effect is that when the `Button` is pressed it's rescaled to be slightly smaller and the `Entry` displays Paris.
-Then, when the `Button` is released it's rescaled to its default value of 1 and the `Entry` displays any previously entered text.
+Therefore, the result is that when the `Button` is pressed it's rescaled to be slightly smaller, and the `Entry` displays Paris.
+Then, when the `Button` is released it's rescaled to its default value of 1 ,and the `Entry` displays any previously entered text.

 > [!IMPORTANT]
-> Property paths are currently unsupported when specifying the `TargetName` property.
+> Property paths are currently unsupported in `Setter` elements that specify the `TargetName` property.

 ## Define your own visual states